lucasmeijer/bonanza/docs/building_bb_storage.md

 - The `exec_pkix_public_key` attribute is a replacement for Bazel's `exec_properties` and `remote_execution_properties` attributes.
-It contains the X25519 public key that identifies the type of worker.
+It contains the elliptic-curve public key that identifies the type of worker.

 - The `repository_os_*` attributes contain some additional information about the platform that's needed to make it usable for running